gcoolmaneric/api-server/README.md

 # Get Started

-First step you need to set up database settings in folder /settings/env.yaml Please modify it as below
+First step you need to set up database settings for mysql in folder /settings/env.yaml Please modify it as below

 ```